time-link/timelink-docs/docs/3_Reference/3.3_Source_database_mappings/Mapping syntax.md

 In order to process transcript of meetings it is necessary to define both the groups  that will be used in the transcription of the sources and the tables that will store the information in the database.

-In the mapping for portuguese act called "acta" (minutes, or transcript, normally of a meeting) the groups used are defined in a `str` file:
+In the mapping for the Portuguese act called "acta" (minutes, or transcript, normally of a meeting) the groups used are defined in a `str` file:

 ```kleio-structure